JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 5. Make sure you select `Add python.exe to PATH` in the start of the installer, and then click on `Install Now`
 6. **Reboot your computer**
 7. Now go back to the folder where you extracted the scripts (not the ZIP file, the extracted folder)
-8. Double-click the `start.bat` file and follow the instructions on-screen
+8. Double-click the `start-Windows.bat` file and follow the instructions on-screen

 NOTE: If the script looks like it has frozen, then try disabling `quickEdit` by running the `fixQuickedit.reg` file before running `start.bat`